In 1969, Seiko launched the world’s first quartz wristwatch, which was more affordable and accurate than any mechanical Swiss watch.

 Top 3 Luxury Watch Brands

 When talking about the top luxury watch manufacturers, it’s impossible to leave Rolex out of the conversation.

 To live up to its name, Rolex has proven itself with its high position in the watch world, unmatched media recognition, and its consistency in making top-quality luxury models.
+(Source)

 Besides, the GMT-Master Pepsi and Daytona are among the most worth-collecting timepieces of all time from the brand.

 2. Patek Philippe

 For more than a century and a half, Patek Philippe has never failed to set the bar high for the industry.
 (Source)

 The Patek Philippe Nautilus 5711 is currently the most sought-after timepiece among aficionados with its impressive features and powerful mechanism.

 3. Audemars Piguet

 In 1972, Audemars Piguet introduced its finest wristwatches, Audemars Piguet Royal Oak, which helped the brand rise to prominence in the watchmaking world.

 Whichever model you buy from these collections, rest assured you’re getting your hands on one of the world’s finest luxury watches available.

 However, watchmakers have repositioned mechanical timepieces as a luxury item and have done a great job promoting this renewed purpose.

-Last Updated on September 21, 2021 by The o.d.m team
+Last Updated on May 11, 2022 by The o.d.m team

 The o.d.m team is a group of watch enthusiasts and experts who share their knowledge to watch lovers all over the world.
 The o.d.m team has won many popular watch design trophies including the iF Design Award China, Germany’s Reddot Design Award & IF Design Award, USA’s Good Design Award, and Japan’s Good Design Award.
 They’re also a regular guest of the Baselworld trade show.